duedil-ltd/portainer/README.md

 ### 2. Write your Dockerfile.in

 The dockerfiles used by ddocker are almost identical functionally to those used by docker itself.
-However, ddocker introduces three new build commands that are required, adding these **will not** cause the `Dockerfile` to be unusable with the standalone `docker build`, they will be skipped and ignored.
+However, ddocker introduces a couple of new build commands that are required, adding these **will not** cause the `Dockerfile` to be unusable with the standalone `docker build`, they will be skipped and ignored.

 - `REGISTRY` - The docker registry to push the image to once built
 - `REPOSITORY` - The name of the image repository (i.e `tarnfeld/ddocker`)
-- `TAG` - You can specify any number of `TAG` commands to tag the image with multiple tags

 ### 3. Launch ddocker